Programero/java-getting-started/Java Collections Framework/ConcurrentCollections/Queue/LinkedBlockingQueue/Readme.md

 - Signals `notFull`.

 #### ✅ `offer(E e)`
-- Fails immediately if queue is full.
 - Non-blocking version of `put()`.
+- Returns false if queue is full, otherwise retunrs true if successful.

 #### ✅ `poll()`
 - Returns head element or `null` if empty.